 At the end of the day, the information shared here is mostly personal as I have been bird watching in Langkawi for a few years now.
 I also love to stay at the Tanjung Rhu Resort because of the seclusion from the main tourist areas and the vast mangrove land around the resort.

-Apart from Tanjung Rhu, there are many other areas to stay at, and accommodations on the island range from homestays to budget hotels to luxury resorts, so you have choices when you come here.
+Apart from Tanjung Rhu, there are many other areas to stay at, and accommodations on the island range from homestays to budget hotels to luxury resorts.

 I also hope you found this article on bird watching in Langkawi Island helpful, and if you have questions, please do ask me in the comment form.
 Happy birding, and always remember to be ethical and safe out there.